Mariusmarten/mariusmarten.github.io/about.md

 I'm a second year graduate student studying at Radboud University doing a double degree in Artificial Intelligence and Cognitive Neuroscience focusing on cognitive and neural computations.
 I'm passionate about bayesian neural networks, active inference, reinforcement learning and information theory.

+# Research Interest
+My overall interest lies in different kinds of computations, across different scales and timeframes.
+Ranging from simple cellular automata over neural computations to dynamics governing human brain networks.
+  - **Computational Neuroscience**: Interplay between large populations of neurons and their ability to perform sophisticated computations.
+Further I’m interested in predictive coding (the free-energy principle) and its implications for modelling neural circuits.
+  - **Statistical Machine Learning**: I’m interested in the foundations of machine learning and their current lack to sufficiently explain deep learning models.
+How to optimally implement causal interference using Bayesian methods.
+And further the recent developments in reinforcement learning and the use of Markov models to formalize problems caught my attention.
+  - **Complex Systems**: I’m interested in how large-scale complex phenomena emerge from distributed, simple and local computations.
+How these systems perform information storage, transfer and modifications and how micro & microstates interact.
+Further to understand the importance of emergent structure for computing and specially using Information theoretic measures to assess interactions appeals to me.

 # Education

 * **Radboud University - Nijmegen, Netherlands** - Master in Artificial Intelligence (2019 - 2022) <img align="right" src="/assets/logo-radboud2.jpg" width="150">